 For the medieval marked reenactment event that we were a part of this weekend, I was asked to make some lunch for the group.
 I knew were were about eight adults and a gaggle of children, so I wanted to make something in advance that was easy to eat and would feed a bunch of people.
 A have wanted to make some kind of hand pie for a while, so this seemed like a good opportunity.

 On the blog I have talked about medieval spiced wine before.
 My boyfriend and I have decided that we want to start going to medieval reenactment markeds as spice wine merchants.
 To do this we of course had to get the clothing and gear, more about that in another post.
 We are going to our first marked in little under two weeks.

 I found this for three clover cakes recipe in one of my mom’s 1980’s recipe books.
-I had never seen anything like them before, so I had to try it out!
+I have never seen anything like them before, so I had to try it out!
 It turned out to be a rather tasty small cake or large cookie – I am not sure which is the better word.
-It was found in a Christmas cookbook, but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
+The recipe was found in a Christmas cookbook, but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
 I am baking them for the a larp event.